-- high blood pressure
+High blood pressure

 The first signs may be general and can include:

-- pain or burning when passing urine
+- pain or burning when peeing

-- blood in the urine
+- blood in your pee

 When kidney disease is detected early, changes to lifestyle and diet can slow the disease and prevent serious consequences.